TCaldato/it-restaurant/deployment.md

 4. Set up project to use a relational database (PostgreSQL)
 5. Connect Heroku to the PostgreSQL database

-## Install Django with required packages.
+## Install Django with required packages

 *Django*, a full stack framework will support this project.